 We recognise that communication is key in supporting users and explaining how the enhanced Blueprint will benefit their professional journey.
-We will pilot it with a cohort of members later this year and use feedback to inform our approach to resources, such as explainer videos and FAQs.
+Prior to launch we will pilot it with a cohort of members and use feedback to inform our approach to resources, such as explainer videos and FAQs.
 Rest assured we are planning in the necessary resource to help members adopt Blueprint.

 The IOSH competency framework sets out the competencies required by OSH professionals today at different stages in their career.
 It was updated in 2019 and covers 12 areas of competency in three categories – technical, core and behavioural.
 Your Blueprint self-assessment will inform your Personal Development Plan which will, in turn, drive your progress through the grades.

-The competencies will be mapped to the membership grades and built into Blueprint 2.0.
-We will finalise this when we know the outcome of the AGM.
-In the meantime, we explained the methodology that will be used to map the competencies to the grades in the document with the final membership grade structure, which has now been agreed.
-This can be found on the page above.
+The competencies will be mapped to the new membership grades and built into Blueprint 2.0.
+The methodology that will be used to map the competencies to the grades is explained in the final membership grade structure, which can be found on the page above.